Amphiluke/cbx-tree/README.md

 * *checked*: the item and all its children are checked,
 * *unchecked*: the item and all its children are unchecked,
-* *indeterminate*: the item is technically unchecked but some its children are checked.
+* *indeterminate*: the item is technically unchecked but some of its children are checked.

 ![Demonstration of design and functionality of the <cbx-tree> element](./docs/demo.gif)